The answer is likely “Yes” that you are deficient in Magnesium.

 Unfortunately, magnesium is often not well absorbed by the digestive track, and is even more difficult to absorb if you are deficient or are low in vitamin D, have poor gut bacteria or suffer from a number of other conditions.

 On top of that, most foods are depleted of their natural magnesium levels and the water supply is lacking also.
-For this reason, I often recommend magnesium supplementation to clients who struggle with the above symptoms.
+For this reason, I often use topical magnesium supplementation for our family.

 Do you take magnesium?
 Have you noticed any benefit?
 Share below!